thallada/modmapper/README.md

 ```

 7. Build the release binary by running `cargo build --release`.
-8. Run `./target/release/modmapper --backfill-is-game-cell` to pre-populate the
+8. Run `./target/release/mod-mapper --backfill-is-base-game` to pre-populate the
    database with worlds and cells from the base game's Skyrim.esm.
 (This is so
    that the base game cells can later be differentiated from cells in plugins that
    also happen to be named Skyrim.esm and have cells that reference a world with
    the same form ID as Tamriel.)
-9. See `./target/release/modmapper -h` for further commands or run `./scripts/update.sh` to start populating the database with scraped mods and dumping the data to JSON files.
+9. See `./target/release/mod-mapper -h` for further commands or run `./scripts/update.sh` to start populating the database with scraped mods and dumping the data to JSON files.

 ## Sync and Backup Setup